CS-SI/Orekit/src/site/markdown/architecture/ccsds.md

 The first level of parsing is lexical analysis.
 Its aim is to read the stream of characters from the data source and to generate a stream of `ParseToken`.
-Two different lexical analyzers are provided: `KVNLexicalAnalyzer` for Key-Value Notation and `XMLLexicalAnalyzer` for eXtended Markup Language.
+Two different lexical analyzers are provided: `KvnLexicalAnalyzer` for Key-Value Notation and `XmlLexicalAnalyzer` for eXtended Markup Language.
 The `LexicalAnalyzerSelector` utility class selects one or the other of these lexical analyzers depending on the first few bytes read from the data source.
-If the start of the XML declaration ("<?xml ...>") which is mandatory in all XML documents is found, then `XMLLexicalAnalyzer` is selected, otherwise `KVNLexicalAnalyzer` is selected.
+If the start of the XML declaration ("<?xml ...>") which is mandatory in all XML documents is found, then `XmlLexicalAnalyzer` is selected, otherwise `KvnLexicalAnalyzer` is selected.
 Detection works for UCS-4, UTF-16 and UTF-8 encodings, with or without a Byte Order Mark, and regardless of endianness.
 After the first few bytes allowing selection have been read, the characters stream is reset to beginning so